hipe/tmx/lib/skylab/information-tactics/doc/issues/003-approaching-a-pattern-language-for-semantic-structures.md

 with the former could have N possible values, while the different combinatorial possibilities of the latter is 2^N). so going one direction is lossless, but going the other direction is lossy.

+an interesting offshoot of this that that is a bit outside of our scope is that the "computation" required above to do the above sort of analysis can be useful for data-mining..

+(work in progress #todo)
+(if i have died before finishing this and you are just now finding it and want to keep reading, part of its purpose was to build a foundational framework on top of which we would build the ideas explored in [#ba-006])

 ~